 Marsh Accounts: Hiding \$49 Million Over Twenty Years.
-James Albright Marsh, a U.S. citizen from Florida in the construction business, formed four Liechtenstein foundation during the 1980s, and transferred substantial sums to them.
-LGT assisted him in establishing two foundations in 1985, using documents that gave Mr. Marsh and his sons substantial control over the foundations and strong secrecy protections.
+James Albright Marsh, a U.S. citizen from Florida in the construction business, formed four Liechtenstein foundations, two in 1985, one in 1998, and one in 2004, and transferred substantial sums to them.
+LGT assisted him in establishing the two 1985 foundations, using documents that gave Mr. Marsh and his sons substantial control over the foundations and strong secrecy protections.
 By 2007, the assets in his four foundations had a combined value of more than \$49 million.
 Although LGT became a participant in the QI Program in 2001, which requires foreign banks to report information on accounts with U.S. securities, LGT did not report the Marsh accounts.
 Instead it advised Mr. Marsh to divest his LGT foundations of U.S. securities, and treated the accounts as owned by non-U.S. persons, the Liechtenstein foundations that LGT had formed.
-After Mr. Marsh's death in 2006, the IRS apparently discovered the Liechtenstein foundations.
+After Mr. Marsh's death in 2006, the IRS apparently discovered the Liechtenstein foundations through the documents released by the former LGT employee.
 Mr. Marsh's family is now in negotiation with the IRS over back taxes, interest and penalties owed on the \$49 million in undeclared assets.